ni/Csharp-Blazor-User-Interface-for-TestStand/CONTRIBUTING.md

 - Sync the repository
 - Install Node.js version 24+ (run `node --version`) and npm version 10+ (run `npm --version`) which can be downloaded from <https://nodejs.org/en/download/>
-- Install .NET 8 SDK (`8.0.403` or higher) which can be downloaded from <https://dotnet.microsoft.com/en-us/download>
+- Install .NET 8 SDK which can be downloaded from <https://dotnet.microsoft.com/en-us/download>
    - Run `dotnet --info` to verify the required version of the SDK is installed.
-A `v8` install is required, but it's fine if later versions are installed too.

 ## Setting up backend dependencies
 - Install TestStand 2024 or later and license the product.
 - Install Sequencing Service package from the release page.